mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 Get a coffee, you deserve it, and don't sweat it all here and now.
 Read up and evolve when you have gotten your [sea legs](https://www.marineinsight.com/life-at-sea/what-does-the-term-get-your-sea-legs-means/).
 {% endhint %}

-Revisiting our relations between aggregates and entities we see the fundamental items to understand include:
+Revisiting our relations between Aggregates and Entities we see the fundamental items to understand include:

-* Aggregates are mostly just Entities with extra responsibilities; more on these in a moment.
+- Aggregates are mostly just Entities with extra responsibilities; more on these in a moment.
 The opposite case is however not necessarily true.
-* Aggregates are the only objects that access and operate on Entities.
+- Aggregates are the only objects that access and operate on Entities.
-* An Aggregate Root is an object that can access the root object (Entity) that itself may collect a group of entities.
+- An Aggregate Root is an object that can access the root object (Entity) that itself may collect a group of Entities.
 The Aggregate Root concept becomes more important and pronounced when you have a rich domain with relations between Entities.

 The below conceptual diagram should give you an idea of how this might actually work.